ant-design-blazor/ant-design-blazor/site/AntDesign.Docs.MCP/README.md

 - List demos for a component: `antdesign-docs-mcp demo list Button`
 - Print demo source (optionally narrow by scenario): `antdesign-docs-mcp demo source Button:Icon`

+## Packaged fallback for offline usage

+The MCP server prefers to download the documentation metadata from the remote site by default.
+If the download fails (network issues, firewall, etc.), the server will fall back to reading pre-generated JSON files shipped inside the NuGet package (under the `data/` path).
+You can generate these JSON files as part of your release pipeline using `AntDesign.Docs.Build.CLI` and include them in the package.

+A sample GitHub Actions workflow `.github/workflows/publish-mcp.yml` is included that builds the project and attempts to run the build CLI to generate JSON files into `site/AntDesign.Docs.MCP/data` before packing and publishing the NuGet package.

 ## More information

 .NET MCP servers use the [ModelContextProtocol](https://www.nuget.org/packages/ModelContextProtocol) C# SDK.
 For more information about MCP: